-Where to Find Virtualization Technology (VT) in BIOS?
+Where to Find Intel Virtualization Technology (VT-X) in BIOS?

-After you change the settings to disable or enable, it’s recommended to shutdown the computer for minimum 10 seconds and restart the machine (Cold Restart) to take effects.
-If your motherboard is latest one, it detects this change doe’s cold restart.
-Whenever I change this VT setting on my motherboard, it delays the next restart automatically.
+After you have changed the settings to disable or enable, it’s recommended to shutdown the computer for minimum 10 seconds and restart it (Cold Restart) to take effect.
+Latest motherboards automatically detect these type of changes and do the cold restart.
+Whenever I change VT setting in my motherboard, it delays the restart automatically.

-How to Confirm Virtualization Technology is Enabled or Disabled?
+How to Confirm Virtualization Technology (vt-x/amd-v) is Enabled or Disabled?

-1) If your processor is Intel, then you can use this free utility to confirm the result which operating system is sensing.
+1) If your processor is made by Intel, use this free utility to see the result which operating system is sensing.

-Installation not required, when execute the EXE file, following result appears.
+Installation is not required here, execute the EXE file and following result will appear.

 One of these above tools will help you to identify vt-x/amd-v support in your laptop or desktop computer.